On-Screen UI Containers

 Screen Insets

 Modern phones take advantage of the entire screen but typically include notches, cutouts, and other elements that occupy screen space.
-Every Roblox experience also includes the top bar region which contains buttons for quick access to the main menu, chat, leaderboard, and more.
+Every Roblox experience also includes the top bar controls for quick access to the main menu, chat, leaderboard, and more.

 Mobile device showing Roblox top bar buttons and device cutout.